kevinsullivan/physvm_develop/ONBOARD.md

 ```
 command in a terminal window connected to the container.

-#### NOTE: It is important that your local Peirce repo directory be mounted on the VM path, /peirce.
+NOTE: It is important that your local Peirce repo directory be mounted on the VM path, /peirce.

-## Connect VSCode to the running container
+## Connect VSCode to Container

 1. Run VSCode and launch Use the Command Palette (Ctrl + Shift + P)
 2. Type in "attach" to trigger auto-complete, then pick *Select ~ "Remote-Containers - Attach to Running Container*"